Festivals of Light

 Hanukkah foods are full of symbolism.
 The favorite potato pancake is a golden symbol of the sun, and the oil in which it fries is a reminder of the sacred oil that gave its all for the temple.
 No, the potato pancake is not an ancient food; the potato came form Peru and was not a part of the European diet until the 18th century or later.

 Thoughts and meditations about Hanukkah, the Festival of Lights.
 As I understand, it has its origins in a battle that liberated Jerusalem and the Temple there around 167 B.C.
-When the elders went to light the temple's lamp, there was only enough oil for one day yet the lamp burned for eight days, this miracle became known as the "Festival of Light" or Hanukkah, lasting eight days.
+When the elders went to light the Temple's lamp, there was only enough oil for one day yet the lamp burned for eight days, this miracle became known as the "Festival of Light" or Hanukkah, lasting eight days.

 While meditating on this miracle two thoughts came to me.
 One, on a community or global level this festival could symbolize the ending of the fear that there is not enough.
 When the elders came upon the lamp there was only a small amount of oil, only enough for one day.
 Yet this small amount of oil burned brightly in the temple for eight days, providing light for all those who entered.
 Let us light such lights in our communities and in our world, symbolizing that there is enough and we will share it with all.

 And on a personal level this miracle of light speaks to us also.
 It asks us to bring the light to the dark places in ourselves and in our world even when we think we cannot.
 It asks us to continue to shine when there seems not enough.
 This miracle speaks of a great faith and of our steadfastness in a higher purpose.
-Let us all be a part of this Festival of Light sharing the light in relevant and thoughtful ways, and in doing this we enter the realm of miracles.

 - Ted